by Bill Cornish and Paul Schneider

 How can a high performing team make a difference in the workplace?

-Kensington International recently worked with a private equity backed commercial water treatment company in fast decline.
+We recently worked with a private equity-backed commercial water treatment company in fast decline.
 A fractured senior management team meant bankruptcy was on the horizon.
-Kensington completed a comprehensive assessment of the team, made recommendations, and provided ongoing coaching support that led to more cohesive leadership team a significant five-year growth trajectory.
+Kensington completed a comprehensive assessment of the team, made recommendations, and provided ongoing coaching support that led to more cohesive leadership team.
 The company was sold at a significant multiple which far exceeded their investment expectations.